DeleMike/2022-zoomcamp/midterm_project/README.md

 ## Problem Description

-As described above, heart disease is one of the leading causes of death in most races, hence the problem we are solving is **identifying/detecting** a potential heart disease inflicted person and help them **prevent** it by getting some key information ranging from their food choices to lifetyle.
+As described above, heart disease is one of the leading causes of death in most races, hence the problem we are solving is **identifying/detecting**  likelihood of a heart disease and help them **prevent** it by notifying the user to probably change some of their lifestyles.

 ## Project Description

-For this midterm project, a binary classification model was trained on the Heart Disease dataset in order to predict the likelihood of a heart disease using some key indicators.
+For this midterm project, a binary classification model is trained on the Heart Disease dataset in order to predict the likelihood of a heart disease using some key indicators.

-4 models were trained: a Basic Logistic Rgegression Model, a Decision Tree, a Random Forest and a Gradient Boosting model.
-Out of the 3, Gradient Boosting was the model with the better performance (using the XGBoost library).
+4 models were trained: a Basic Logistic Regression Model, a Decision Tree, a Random Forest and a Gradient Boosting model.
+Out of the 4, Gradient Boosting was the model with the better performance (using the XGBoost library).
 The trained model is provided in the file `xgb_model_eta=0.1_max_depth=6_min_child_weight=1.bin`, which can be loaded with pickle.

 The exploratory data analysis and model selection was done with the help of a Jupyter Notebook, `notebook.ipynb`.